slowjams/Pro-ASP.NET-Core-Identity/zzzOpenIdConnectHandler.md

     private string _roleClaimType = ClaimsIdentity.DefaultRoleClaimType;
     private Dictionary<string, object> _instancePropertyBag;

-    public static readonly string DefaultAuthenticationType = "AuthenticationTypes.Federation"; // Note: The change was because 5.x removed the dependency on System.IdentityModel and we used a different string which was a mistake. public static readonly TimeSpan DefaultClockSkew = TimeSpan.FromSeconds(300); // 5 min. public const Int32 DefaultMaximumTokenSizeInBytes = 1024 * 250;
+    // Note: The change was because 5.x removed the dependency on System.IdentityModel and we used a different string which was a mistake. public static readonly string DefaultAuthenticationType = "AuthenticationTypes.Federation"; public static readonly TimeSpan DefaultClockSkew = TimeSpan.FromSeconds(300); // <------------------------default is 5 min public const Int32 DefaultMaximumTokenSizeInBytes = 1024 * 250;

     protected TokenValidationParameters(TokenValidationParameters other)